getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/configuration/node.md

 **Node**

-To get started with performance monitoring for Node.js, first install these packages:
+To get started with performance monitoring with Node.js, first install these packages:

 ```bash
 # Using yarn